-Kolb's Theory of Learning Styles
+Kolb's LS Theory

-A number of people have tried to "catalogue" the ranges of learning styles in more detail than this.
+A number of people have tried to catalog the LS ranges in more detail than this.
 Kolb is perhaps one of the best known.
-Kolb showed that learning styles could be seen on a continuum running from:
+Kolb showed that LS could be seen on a continuum running from: